nicolas-bock/ROBa_Project/README.md

 1. Run the main agent script using Python 3.8 or higher versions : python agent.py

-   If your system defaults to Python 2 or less, run the main agent using :
+   If you the 'python' command alias is not configured, run the main agent using :
     python3 agent.py